gardenlinux/ostree-image-builder/README.md

 Refer to [the Garden Linux README for setup instructions for the Builder](https://github.com/gardenlinux/gardenlinux#build).

+## Repo Structure

+The `debian` directory contains a build for a debian trixie image.
+It takes packages from the Debian apt repositories.

+The `gardenlinux` directory contains a build for a gardenlinux today image.
+It takes packages from the Garden Linux apt repositories.
+This directory contains a lot of code taken from the [gardenlinux/gardenlinux](https://github.com/gardenlinux/gardenlinux) repo.

 ## Building

 This repo contains two os builder definitions.

-The `debian` directory contains a build for a debian trixie image.
-It takes packages from the Debian apt repositories.
+### Debian

-To build it yourself, run inside the `debian` directory:
+To build the debian image yourself, run inside the `debian` directory:

 ```bash
 # Optional: To build the OSTree Repo